alexanikiev/Azure-EmbodiedAI-Sample/README.md

 | 2 | `What are the benefits of using Azure Cognitive Search?` | Total tokens: 177, Azure OpenAI processing timing: 128.6817 ms, Azure OpenAI Studio browser request/response timing: 1.41 s | Total tokens: 167, Azure OpenAI processing timing: 73.1746 ms, Azure OpenAI Studio browser request/response timing: 957.91 ms |
 | 3 | `How can I index my data with Azure Cognitive Search?` | Total tokens: 246, Azure OpenAI processing timing: 168.1983 ms, Azure OpenAI Studio browser request/response timing: 1.34 s | Total tokens: 229, Azure OpenAI processing timing: 229.8757 ms, Azure OpenAI Studio browser request/response timing: 597.07 ms |

+## GPU Acceleration

+When building modern immersive EmbodiedAI experiences responsiveness, fluidity and speed of interaction is very important.
+Thus GPU Acceleration will be an important factor for the successful adoption of your solution.

+We've already described [above](https://github.com/alexanikiev/Azure-EmbodiedAI-Sample#installing) how we take advantage of GPU Acceleration for Azure Kinect Body Tracking SDK.

+GPU Acceleration can also help in the context of any custom Machine Learning models you may want to build, train, deploy and expose as a Web Service (Web API) for consumption in your EmbodiedAI solution.
+Please find more information about Building and Deploying custom Machine Learning models in Azure Cloud and Edge in these Medium articles: [here](https://alexanikiev.medium.com/building-ai-applications-for-azure-cloud-65252b602042) and [here](https://alexanikiev.medium.com/deploying-ai-models-in-azure-cloud-23f3f52a8813).
+[PyTorch](https://pytorch.org/) is a popular open source machine learning framework which allows you to build such models and has built-in support for GPU Acceleration.

 ## Disclaimer

 This code is provided "as is" without warranties to be used at your own risk.